 In 1967, after graduating from high school, Diehl enrolled at Diablo Valley College (DVC), a community college in Pleasant Hill.
 The period of study was typically two-years, although Diehl extended his time there both because of the strength of the art department and because of his dyslexia, which he was able to manage by spreading out the required curriculum over various semesters.

-Prior to starting college, and during the summers between school years, Diehl worked as a service department shop boy for the Lee Bowman Volkswagen-Porsche dealership in Concord.
+Prior to starting college, and during the summers between school years, Diehl had a variety of jobs.
+He worked at a Chevron gas station at 40th and San Pablo Streets in Emeryville, that serviced big rigs.
+There, he pumped diesel, cleaned windows, and checked tire pressure.
+He also worked as a service department shop boy for the Lee Bowman Volkswagen-Porsche dealership in Concord.
 He ran errands, such as picking up parts or otherwise assisting the mechanics.
 Being around cars only contributed to his fascination with the automobile, which most young men experience at this age.
-This would later manifest itself in various car and engine paintings he completed, predating the Swimming Pool Series, which would comprise his first mature group of paintings.
+This would later manifest itself in various car and engine paintings he completed, predating the pool series, which would comprise his first mature group of paintings.

 At DVC, Diehl enrolled in general education requirements but was still coping with his dyslexia.
 Reviewing his transcripts from that period, Diehl struggled in his first semesters receiving failing grades in both Advertising and General Humanities; and barely passed classes including 20th Century History, American History, Ecology, and Ancient Art.
 However, these difficulties don’t tell the whole story.
 Through his determination, as he progressed in school, he managed to receive “B” grades in English, U.S. History, and Film Criticism; and an “A” in Contemporary Art History, and Social Science Fieldwork.

-Diablo Valley College was about 6 miles from his home in Concord.
+Diablo Valley College was about six miles from his home in Concord.
 The art department occupied an old army barracks building that had been physically relocated to the school campus.
 The converted barracks included offices and studio space for the art students.
-There, Diehl worked with Edward Higgins, who was one of three painting instructors at the school, including Norman Stiegelmeyer and Gerald Gooch.
+There, Diehl worked with Ed Higgins, who was one of three painting instructors at the school, including Norman Stiegelmeyer and Gerald Gooch.

 Higgins’ Painting 101 class fit with his schedule and Diehl was eager to take the class given Higgins’ reputation as a committed teacher.
 The class itself, which met twice a week for three-hour sessions, included about 15 to 20 students, each provided with a painting easel.
 The class included both lectures and studio instruction.
 The latter involved drawing and painting exercises utilizing live nude models arranged through the San Francisco and Oakland Modeling Guild.

-Higgins was associated with a group of artists based in Sacramento and Davis, including his friends Robert Arneson and William T. Wiley.
+Higgins was associated with a group of artists based in Sacramento and Davis, including his friends Robert Arneson, William T. Wiley, and Roy De Forest.
 At the time Diehl studied with him, Higgins was in his mid-30s, had a large mustache, long hair which was slightly grey, wore Western shirts, and projected a larger than life quality as he commanded the classroom.
 He had a congenial personality but expected students to attend class.
 He gave students freedom; yet was demanding with individual critiques of each painting assignment.
 His lectures, which preceded his assignments, would entail the viewing and discussion of reference paintings, via 35mm slides, so that students could properly contextualize assignments.
 It was a method Diehl would use years later when he started teaching art.